tberg12/ocular/README.md

 * `-paddingMaxWidth`: Max horizontal padding between characters in pixels (Best left at default value: 5.)
 Default: 5

+* `-markovVerticalOffset`: Use Markov chain to generate vertical offsets.
+(Slower, but more accurate.
+Turning on Markov offsets my require larger beam size for good results.)
+Default: false

+* `-allowLanguageSwitchOnPunct`: A language model to be used to assign diacritics to the transcription output.
+Default: true

+##### Options used if evaluation should be performed during training

-* `-evalInputPath`: When evaluation should be done during training (after each parameter update in EM), this is the path of the directory that contains the evaluation input document images.
-The entire directory will be recursively searched for any files that do not end in `.txt` (and that do not start with `.`).
+* `-evalInputPath`: When evaluation should be done during training, this is the path of the directory that contains the evaluation input document images.
+The entire directory will be recursively searched.
+Files that end in `.txt` will be used for as gold transcriptions.

+The following options are only relevant if a value was given to -evalInputPath.

-* `-evalExtractedLinesPath`: When using -evalInputPath, this is the path of the directory where the evaluation line-extraction images should be read/written.
+* `-evalExtractedLinesPath`: This is the path of the directory where the evaluation line-extraction images should be read/written.
 If the line files exist here, they will be used; if not, they will be extracted and then written here.
 Useful if: 1) you plan to run Ocular on the same documents multiple times and you want to save some time by not re-extracting the lines, or 2) you use an alternate line extractor (such as Tesseract) to pre-process the document.
 If ignored, the document will simply be read from the original document image file, and no line images will be written.

-* `-evalFreq`: When using -evalInputPath, the font trainer will perform an evaluation every `evalFreq` iterations.
+* `-evalFreq`: The font trainer will perform an evaluation every this many iterations.
 Default: Evaluate only after all iterations have completed.

-* `-evalBatches`: When using -evalInputPath, on iterations in which we run the evaluation, should the evaluation be run after each batch (in addition to after each iteration)?.
+* `-evalBatches`: On iterations in which we run the evaluation, should the evaluation be run after each batch (as determined by -updateBatchSize), in addition to at the end of each iteration?.
 Default: false